OTAs

 You can help AI write better messages.
 Create a detailed digital guidebook and upload it to the Knowledge Hub.
 AI will use this information automatically when generating replies to guests.

-Provide amenities guests expect to have in your listing, such as quality towels, comfortable bedding and pillows, and essential toiletries.
-Consider adding thoughtful touches like extra blankets, a stocked kitchen, and a welcome basket to make your guest's stay more enjoyable.
+Provide amenities guests expect in your listing, such as high-quality towels, comfortable bedding and pillows, and essential toiletries.
+Consider adding thoughtful touches like extra blankets, a stocked kitchen, and a welcome basket to make your guests' stay more enjoyable.

 Keep your property clean and tidy.
-Cleanliness is a top priority for guests and one of the categories in Airbnb ratings, so consider hiring professional cleaners to meet guest expectations and maintain high standards.
+Cleanliness is a top priority for guests and a key factor in Airbnb ratings, so consider hiring professional cleaners to meet guest expectations and maintain high standards.
+Provide your cleaners with a detailed cleaning checklist they must follow to ensure high standards are met at each turnover.

 Striving for excellence to ensure a memorable guest experience can help you achieve Superhost status and earn the Airbnb Guest Favorite badge, which is awarded to individual listings.
 These badges will be displayed in search results and on your listing page, helping your property stand out and attract potential guests.